Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Anatomy of Ponzi schemes

 \subsection{Security issues}

-Although one of the main selling points of ``smart'' Ponzi schemes is that the presence (and immutability) of source code makes them ``reliable'', our analysis has revealed several vulnerabilities, which undermine their trustworthiness.
-Some vulnerabilities are caused by poor programming skills, while some others are intentional: either should discourage a user to join such a scheme.
-However, to transmit a feeling of security, contract owners shelter themself behind the motto that \emph{the code is publicly accessible} so eveyone can read it and decide whether or not to join the scheme.
-Since bugs are often missed even by their own creators, it is hard to imagine that the average user can read a contract and fully understand what it really does and what harms can be hidden behind.
+In this~\namecref{sec:source-security} we highlight several vulnerabilities we have encountered in the implementations of Ponzi schemes, which undermine their advertised behaviour.
+We will organize vulnerabilities according to their effects: those harming investors, and those harming the scheme itself.

-Among the vulnerabilities caused by poor knowledge of the Solidity programming language, there is the bad management of the operation of paying user.
-As already noted in~\cite{ABC17post,Luu16ccs}, if the \code{send} primitive (used in Solidity to transfer ether) fails, it returns an error code: if a contract does not check this error, it cannot acknowledge that there has been a problem.
-So, in case of errors during the \code{send}, the money remains within the contract, while the user will never get it.
-Notably, the large majority of the contracts we have analyzed do not check that the ether transfer succeeds.
-Their code is similar to the one in \Cref{ex:array-ponzi} (line~\lineno{19}), \Cref{ex:tree-ponzi} (line~\lineno{17}), and \Cref{ex:chain-ponzi} (line~\lineno{14}).
-This vulnerability is known, at least, since the February 11st 2016, when the owner of \code{KingOfTheEtherThrone} realized that there was too much ether left on his contract \footnote{Source: \href{https://www.reddit.com/r/ethereum/comments/44h1m1/}{\code{www.reddit.com/r/ethereum/comments/44h1m1/}}}.
+\paragraph{Harming investors.} Some vulnerabilities are due to bugs of the code, which is some cases seem plain intentional: they harm users while being profitable for the owner of the scheme.
+The most common vulnerability is caused by an improper use of the \code{send} primitive, whose security issues have been already pointed out in~\cite{ABC17post,Luu16ccs}.
+If a \code{send} fails, it returns an error code: if a contract does not check this error, it cannot acknowledge that there has been a problem.
+So, in case of errors during the \code{send}, the money remains within the contract, while the user does not receive anything.
+Notably, the large majority of the contracts we have analysed do not check that the ether transfer succeeds.
+Their code is similar to that in \Cref{ex:tree-shaped} (line~\lineno{27}), \Cref{ex:chain-shaped} (line~\lineno{22}), \Cref{ex:waterfall} (line~\lineno{29}) and \Cref{ex:handover} (line~\lineno{13}).
+This vulnerability is known, at least, since February 11st 2016, when the owner of \code{KingOfTheEtherThrone} realized that there was too much ether left on his contract \footnote{Source: \href{https://www.reddit.com/r/ethereum/comments/44h1m1/}{\code{www.reddit.com/r/ethereum/comments/44h1m1/}}}.

+Another issue affects many of the contracts which require a lower bound on the entry toll.
+If the toll is not met, the user is not allowed to join the scheme, and the sent amount should be returned.
+However, some contracts (\eg, \code{DynamicPyramid}, \code{GreedPit}, \code{NanoPyramid}, \code{Tomeka}), forget to retun it to user, and keep the amount by themselves (see \eg~\Cref{ex:changing-percentage} left).
+This is a questionable, especially when the minimum amount is quite relevant (\eg, in \code{Tomeka} the minimum is 1 \ether).